Table of contents

 Like we mentioned, you’ll need a new credit card reader to accept chip cards.
 But don’t worry, it won’t cost you an arm and a leg.
 At Square, we’re committed to making the shift to EMV as painless and affordable as possible for small businesses everywhere.
 The Square Reader for contactless and chip — which accepts both chip cards and contactless payments like Apple Pay — allows you to securely process payments from any customer who walks through your door.

 What many people don’t realize is that the way you actually process a chip card transaction is different than a magnetic-stripe card transaction.
 With magstripe cards, you swipe the card through the reader horizontally.
 With an EMV transaction, you actually dip the card into the reader vertically — chip side down.

 Another thing to know is that EMV transactions actually take longer than magstripe transactions.
 That’s because you have to keep the chip card inserted in the reader for the entirety of the transaction (when all the dynamic “talking back and forth” goes down to make sure everything is legit).
 The fact that EMV transactions take so long may be the thing that accelerates the adoption of contactless transactions (like Apple Pay).
 Contactless/NFC transactions are just as secure as EMV transactions, but take a fraction of the time.
-The Square contactless and chip reader accepts both contactless and chip card payments.
+The Square reader for contactless and chip accepts both contactless and chip card payments.

 Educate your employees